How to Dry Sourdough Starter (and Other Storage Methods)

 - Back Up – it can take weeks to establish a strong sourdough starter, so it only makes sense to create a back-up in case anything happens to your main starter (accidents can happen, sourdough starters can be thrown out, used in their entirety, etc.).

-- Long Term Storage – dried sourdough starter can be stored indefinitely if kept in a cool, dry place and can be revived to its original strength in just a few days. if you wish to take an extended break from sourdough baking, this is a great way to preserve your original starter’s strength.
+- Long Term Storage – dried sourdough starter can be stored indefinitely if kept in a cool, dry place and can be revived to its original strength in just a few days (how to revive dried sourdough starter). if you wish to take an extended break from sourdough baking, this is a great way to preserve your original starter’s strength.

 - Gift to Friends and Family – dried starter is the easiest way to gift it to friends and family (without the time required to make one from scratch). dried starter can be easily revived and used for bread baking in less than a week.

 Step One: Complete a regular feeding.
 Once your starter is lively and bubbly (ie. reached peak activity), transfer the discard to a large sheet of parchment paper (or silicone baking mat).
 Unless you are taking a long-term break from baking, be sure to reserve a normal quantity of your starter for regular maintenance.